drcircuit/drcircuit.github.io/posts/code-writing-a-blog-with-no-libraries-01-the-todo-app.md

 Nothing special going on here, we just define the look and feel of the app.

-Here comes the juicy bit, let's dive into the JavaScript.
+Here comes the juicy bit, let's dive into JavaScript.
-I know I will need a global object to hold the state of the todo list.
+I know I will need a global object to hold the state of the to-do list.
 So I create an empty array to hold the to-do items.
-I also know I want to manipulate the DOM by showing and hiding the two forms to do either editing or adding of the todos so I need a flag to know if I am currently editing, to show or hide the correct form.:
+I also know I want to manipulate the DOM by showing and hiding the two forms to do either editing or adding the todos so I need a flag to know if I am currently editing, to show or hide the correct form.:

 ```javascript
 let todos = [];